Rajiuddin786/Rajiuddin786/README.md

 - 👋 Hi, I’m @Rajiuddin786
-- 👀 I’m interested in GameDev
+- 👀 I’m interested in DevOps
 - 🌱 I’m currently learning B.Tech(CSE)
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me just a message